 b.
 Breastplates of fiery red, hyacinth blue, and sulfur yellow; and the heads of the horses were like the heads of lions; and out of their mouths came fire, smoke, and brimstone: These horsemen are described in weird, grotesque terms.
 This is a powerful picture of horror, destruction and demonic association.

 c.
 The army of the horsemen: Does this speak of a natural or a supernatural army?
 Is this an army of men or an army of demons?

 i.
 If this describes a natural army of men, then the weird description may speak of modern, mechanized warfare.
 It may be John simply describes modern machinery in the only terms he can, and the result is this weird, grotesque, terrifying account.

 ii.
 But, a human army this size has never been seen.
 The total size of all armies – on both sides – at the height of the Second World War was only 70 million.
 In 1965 China claimed to have an army and militia of 200 million, but this claim was doubted by many.
-Even if such an army was assembled, and marched towards the west, it is hard (but not impossible) to see such an army killing a billion or more people – a third of mankind.
+Even if such an army was assembled, and marched towards the west, it is hard (but not impossible) to see such an army killing a third of mankind (perhaps 2 billion or more).

 iii.
 Therefore, perhaps the safest interpretation is to see this as a literal 200 million strong army, but a demonic army invading earth.
 This continues the idea of the demonic army like locusts described earlier in the chapter.

 But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.
 And they did not repent of their murders or their sorceries or their sexual immorality or their thefts.